About Houston Audubon

 "The flight and song we nurture today defines the quality of life and sense of place we share tomorrow.
 Houston Audubon aims to inspire a culture of conservation and a way of life that allows us to thrive in harmony with nature.
 Our vision is the creation of a healthier, more beautiful place to live by leading and nurturing a community that values and supports birds."

-Houston Audubon is a chapter of National Audubon Society in an assigned 11-county area surrounding Galveston Bay and including Houston.
+Houston Audubon is a financially independent 501(c)(3) charitable conservation organization and is a chapter of National Audubon Society.
+We operate in an assigned 11-county area surrounding Galveston Bay and including Houston.
 Our activities extend beyond Houston and its surrounding counties when necessary to accomplish a conservation purpose.

 In September, 2009, Houston Audubon celebrated its 40th anniversary in conservation.
 On September 24, 1969, The Houston Audubon Society was formed by a dedicated group of eighteen men and women who saw the need for environmental education for youth and environmental advocacy for wildlife habitat.
 Today, Houston Audubon operates basically on the same values and purposes established by its founding fathers which were: